tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * According to the Fluence Labs' report, the major obstacle to dApps adoption is new users onboarding.

-Continue with lesson slides and ask the following question to students:
+Continue with the lesson slides and ask the following question to students:

-* If you were about to start a dApp program, how will you boost your new users' base?
+* If you were about to start a dApp program, how would you boost your new users' base?

-If no-one answers the question, ask for a volunteer from the blockchain enthusiast in class to share her or his insights.
-You may conclude with the following example.
+If no one answers the question, ask for a volunteer from the blockchain enthusiasts in class to share her or his insights.
+You may conclude with the following example:

-* From radio to television and now the internet, every new disrupting technology has faced adoption challenges.
+* From radio to television, and now the internet, every new disruptive technology has faced adoption challenges.
 In the end, part of the solution has been to ease how people use technology.
 In other words, improving the user experience may increase the new user base.

 Open your browser and navigate to the [State Of The Dapps website](https://www.stateofthedapps.com/).
 Explain to students that this platform showcases a panorama of the dApps ecosystem and ranks the dApps based on an analysis of GitHub activity.